What Is Corporate Gifting?

 A recent check-in with several Michigan businesses revealed that answers vary based on a variety of factors — including industry type, company size, and gifting philosophy.
-But every executive queried agreed on one main point: gifting is the key to building a solid and lasting business relationship.
+One thing every business shares in common?
+Gifting is the key to building a solid and lasting business relationship.

 “The only reason we exists is to build connections and generate pride.”Bonnie Alfonso, Alfie Logo Gear